Skyfear | Frequently Asked Questions

 Combat combines third person shooter and action-sport-like movement into what feels like a snowball fight.
 It’s fast and responsive — you can slither around on the ground, jump into the air, fly like a bat, and roll like a fighter jet.
 Spray fire like a flamethrower or shoot rapid fire projectiles.
 Use special abilities to spice up a fight, and use perks to add physical advantages to your playstyle.

-Completing battles will earn you XP and dust.
+Completing battles will earn you XP and Material.
 When you level up in XP, DNA caches from the stars, called spores, will land in the Lairworld from a meteor.
-Then you can unlock customizations from them by transferring dust.
-The more XP you earn, the more spores show up, and the more dust you collect, the more spores you can open.
+Then you can unlock customizations from them by transferring Material.
+The more XP you earn, the more spores show up, and the more Material you collect, the more spores you can open.
 So there’s a bit of back and forth between combat and working on your character.

 Yes, there is a single player side that features offline bot battles.
 Extensive work has been put into making the AI challenging, fun, and replayable.